UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 }
 ```

 The `const` in the parameters means that the objects `dat1` and `dat2` will not be mutated by the function `compareMeans`.
 For this to be guaranteed, the function `calcMean` must also not also not mutate the data.
 Therefore, `calcMean` *must* be a constant function (as discussed above) otherwise there will be a compiler error.
-It's rather tidy once you understand it!

 Two things have been achieved here: